ORNL/hykkt/README.md

 * Slaven Peles

 ## Acknowledgement
-This package is developed as a part of [ExaSGD](https://www.exascaleproject.org/research-project/exasgd/) project under the [Exascale computing project](https://www.exascaleproject.org/).
+This package is developed as a part of [ExaSGD](https://www.exascaleproject.org/research-project/exasgd/) subproject of the [Exascale Computing Project](https://www.exascaleproject.org/).

 ## License
 Copyright &copy; 2023, UT-Battelle, LLC, and Battelle Memorial Institute.